Culture Tour in Segovia

-Use this page as a starting point for a Segovia walking tour, a free self-guided route, or the Roamee app for Segovia.
+Use this page as a starting point for a Segovia walking tour, a free route, or the Roamee app for Segovia.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

-Segovia is celebrated for history and architecture, and culture is the thread binding all of it — from Roman Aqueduct and Jewish Quarter to the stories behind every street name.
+Segovia is celebrated for history and architecture, and culture is the thread binding all of it — from Jewish Quarter to the stories behind every street name.
 Walking with a cultural lens turns any route into something richer.
 Overlooked corners like Fuencisla Pathway carry just as much meaning as the marquee institutions.

 Walk the full loop from the aqueduct through the old town to the Alcazar, then descend to the river path below the city walls for a complete Segovia experience.